Stubble/Stubble/README.md

     mock([ClassToMock class]);

 ### Note with ESCObserver
-If you are using ESCObserver, you'll want to do this to your mock objects:
+If you are using ESCObservable and intend to fire events from your mock object, you'll need to declare your mock objects as:

-    ClassToMock<ESCObserverInternal> *mockClass;
+    ClassToMock<ESCObserverInternal> *mockObject = mock(ClassToMock);
+    [mockObject escRegisterObserverProtocol:@protocol(ClassToMockObserver)];

 Creating a stub
 ------

     [when([ClassToMock methodToStub]) thenReturn:@"string"];

-### Note with ESCObserver
+### Note with ESCObservable
 You can do something like this:

     [mockObject.escNotifier notificationMethod];